 I’m not a fashion brand or a consumer-facing, so I don’t need to merchandise my site.

 Fashion brands are the most notorious for visual merchandising –– and arguably the best at it.
 This is often due to the seasonality of their collections, as well as the large SKU count.
 Many of the examples below will be of fashion brands.

 That said, I’ve gone through to find multiple B2B and non-fashion brand examples as well so you can see exactly how others are pushing their consumers through a funnel via visual merchandising.

 4) Visual merchandising takes time and effort I’m best spending on driving traffic or optimizing email campaigns.

-All online stores need to do three things:
+All online stores need a customer acquisition and retention strategy to do three things:

 - Increase the average order value (AOV).